PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Certificate is pushed by the Certificate Provider to the Certificate Consumer.
 The enclosed BPNs can be a mix of sites and addresses.
-The Certificate Consumer may want to send a subsequent feedback message.
+The Certificate Consumer may want to send a subsequent status message.

 `POST /companycertificate/push`